 }

 A derived type inherits its base type's facets.
 It can set a new facet if its base type does not already have it, or it can redefine a facet.
-However, a facet can only be redefined if its new value is more restrictive that in its base type, otherwise, a static error JDST0005 is raised.
+However, a facet can only be redefined if its new value is more restrictive that in its base type, otherwise, a static error JDST0005

 Some facets, like constraints, are accumulative facets.
-This means that redefining them is done by adding new constraints to the already present ones, without raising JDST0007.
+This means that redefining them is done by adding new constraints to the already present ones, without raising JDST0007

 There are two facet common to all types:

-• constraints (array of strings): implementation-defined constraints defined in an implementation-defined host language, the choice of which is orthogonal to this specification.
+constraints (array of strings): implementation-defined constraints defined in an implementation-defined host language, the choice of which is orthogonal to this specification.

 {